abhisheksr01/spring-boot-microservice-best-practices/README.md

   4. Click [here](.circleci/config.yml) to open the CircleCI config file for this project.
 When this config runs for the "workflow-all-jobs" the output pipeline is shown below and deploys the app to AWS EKS Cluster.
      ![](doc-resources/images/circleci-pipeline.png)
-  5. If you wish to use this config file in your project you must create a context "credentials" and add below Environment Variables to it with appropriate values.
+  5. If you wish to use this config file in your project you must create a context "credentials" and add below Environment Variables with respective values.

      Follow [link](https://circleci.com/docs/2.0/env-vars/?utm_medium=SEM&utm_source=gnb&utm_campaign=SEM-gb-DSA-Eng-ni&utm_content=&utm_term=dynamicSearch-&gclid=EAIaIQobChMIm_2blLze6QIVQeztCh3FGwh0EAAYASAAEgITlPD_BwE#setting-an-environment-variable-in-a-context) to learn how to do it.